-Apps & API Security Testing
+Product Security Testing

-Fixed scope, agreed windows, and controlled testing.
+Third-party testing with fixed scope, agreed windows, and controlled methods.

 Input Validation & Injection